 Few states require mechanics to become licensed.
 However, as a mechanic, you will want to become ASE certified.
 To obtain this certification, you need to either have at least two years experience in the field, or one year of school plus one year of work-related experience.
 The ASE certification proves to potential employers that you are not only fully qualified for the job, but deserve better pay as well.

 There are nine areas in the cars and light trucks category the ASE evaluates.
 If you pass the first eight of them, you will have earned the title of master mechanic — which is highly respected and sought after by employers.

 Mechanic Training Programs Get You Ahead

 While anyone with the right knowledge can work on or fix a vehicle, the mechanics who receive formal training are the ones who stand out in the eyes of employers.
 School provides you with the valuable instruction, guidance, and experience companies look for.

-The good news is, there’s training available near you.
+Start your journey by finding training available near you!
 Select your state to get started on your education today.